 And so, the 9Barista is undoubtedly a winner for me in this regard.
 Everything about it, from the materials used to the precision of the components, exudes quality.

 It is certainly not light at almost 2kg, but the reason is that the best materials have been used in the construction.
 Solid brass is plated with food-grade nickel; silicon rubber is used for the thermal break and a basket cap for the upside-down portafilter.
 And FDA-approved PTFE and PEI are used for the other components.

-Basically, this espresso machine is a tank that can be expected to last and endure even with regular and heavy use.
-It is simply a well-built machine (as you would expect at the price point!).
+Basically, this espresso maker is a tank that can be expected to last and endure even with regular and heavy use.
+It is simply a well-built coffee machine (as you would expect at the price point!).

-So having rambled for some time, who would I recommend the 9Barista espresso machine for?
+So having rambled for some time, who would I recommend the 9Barista for?

 Because it is certainly not for everyone.
 If you like milk-based espresso drinks, then just buy a semi-automatic espresso machine like the Breville Infuser.
 If you want precise control over brewing parameters, buy a Flair 58 or the Cafelat Robot.
 If you like the sound of this but can’t afford it, then maybe consider the Bacchi Carioca, which has a similar design.

 But if you are looking for an espresso maker that is compact, elegant, consistent, and just satisfying to use, then there is a good chance that the 9Barista espresso would be a great fit for you!

 This superb and innovative machine is unique, well built, and, best of all, lives up to its claim to deliver genuine espresso from a stovetop machine.
 Who would have guessed?

 So if the idea excites you, you won’t regret purchasing the 9Barista, ‘the first jet engineered stove top espresso machine!’